cisagov/ScubaGear/collapsibleoutputdocument.md

 ![ScubaGear Logo](docs/images/SCuBA%20GitHub%20Graphic%20v6-05.png)

-##Background
+## Background

-This document is provided to inform a user about how to interpert certain items in the output JSON from ScubaGear
+This document is intended to be an autoritative source of the object schema JSON from ScubaGear

 <details>
   <summary>Overview</summary>